drio/dnaism/README.md

 In time-series data your metrics change over time, with DNA it changes over genomic coordinates (e.g. `chr17:45000`).

+Head to the [wiki](https://github.com/drio/dnaism/wiki) for more details on the API reference (still a work in progress).

 #### Basic example (Simulated data)

 NOTE: Example with real data [here](https://github.com/drio/dnaism#real-data-show-me-the-money).